jf-2023/sec_data_pipepline/README.md

 ### `scripts/`

-Contains different methods for benchmarking data fetching and data cleaning.
+Contains methods for benchmarking data fetching and data cleaning.

+- `data_fetching.py`: Completed.
+Contains functions to fetch data locally from the downloaded zip file from the SEC website.
+(Read the **NOTE** section below)
+- `data_cleaning.py`: In progress.
+Includes placeholder functions and comments outlining the intended data cleaning processes.
+- `utils.py`: Planned.
+Placeholder for utility functions to support data fetching and cleaning.

-### `test/`
+### `tests/`

 Includes tests for the data fetching and data cleaning functions in the `scripts` directory.

+- `test_data_fetching.py`: Planned.
+Placeholder for tests related to data fetching functions.
+- `test_data_cleaning.py`: Planned.
+Placeholder for tests related to data cleaning functions.

-**NOTE:** Unlike `main.py`, the `scripts` and `test` directories will only work for those who have downloaded the `companyfacts.zip` file provided by the SEC at the bottom of the page [here](https://www.sec.gov/search-filings/edgar-application-programming-interfaces).
+**NOTE:** Unlike `main.py`, the `scripts` and `tests` directories will only work for those who have downloaded the `companyfacts.zip` file provided by the SEC at the bottom of the page [here](https://www.sec.gov/search-filings/edgar-application-programming-interfaces).
 Be sure to change the directory to where you stored your zip file.
 It is recommended to extract the zip file beforehand to speed up loading times.

 ## Usage